vbudi000/cloudpak8s/_content/mcm/cp4mcm_mcm_install.md

 - '(.*)'
 ```

-- **management_services** - In the mangement_service section you can enable or disable some the MCM Foundation components that are available.
+- **management_services** - In the management_service section you can enable or disable some the MCM Foundation components that are available.
 The default values are generally sufficient for an MCM install.
 If you require the additional service you can enable them, but note that they may require additional capacity and customization not covered in this document.
 Note that the MCM services are enabled at the end of this section.

 - **Additional considerations** - If you want to deploy MCM in an highly available configuration you will want to add some additional sections to increase the number of replicas and enable persistance for each of the MCM Components.
 See the sample stanza below: